Ski Niseko Hokkaido Terrain

 Like many other Japanese ski resorts, the in-bounds terrain is not particularly steep and the Niseko skiing and snowboarding can be broadly summarised as “deep not steep”, with a variety of runs for beginners up to advanced riders, whilst experts will find some steep-ish pitches in the backcountry areas.

-Of course the predominant feature of Niseko Hokkaido is snow, snow, and more snow!
-It often has Japow at its finest!
+Of course the predominant feature is the Niseko snow which is often Japow at its finest!

 The Niseko Ski Areas